prashant-kikani/prashant-kikani.github.io/_posts/2021-12-24-unfairness.markdown

 And even our society does not follow that.
 From the grading system in schools/colleges to number of followers/subscribers/views in social media to how much <a href="https://prashantkikani.com/blog/money" target="_blank">money</a> one earns.
 Whatever can be measured, will be measured and compared eventually.
 We, as a society, incentivize people to get better grades or get more followers or earn more money.
 I am not saying there's anything wrong with that, there are benefits of comparison also.
 I am just conveying, that's the way this society works.

 But there are some benefits also.
 Healthy comparison can push us to improve ourselves.
 Healthy comparison sometimes can turn out to be helpful, actually.
+It's about finding a <a href="https://prashantkikani.com/blog/happy-life" target="_blank">realistic way to stay happy</a> despite the unfairness.

 <br/>

 ## Healthy comparison

 For me, healthy comparison means comparing factors which are in control of both the parties.
+It's about finding the <a href="https://prashantkikani.com/blog/gray-zone" target="_blank">gray zone</a>.
 Like, the amount of effort they put in to achieve something.

 So, basically whenever you feel - "life is unfair", check once you are only seeing factors which are in your control.
 There's no point thinking much about factors which are not in your control and impacting your life negatively.